Module 00: What Is a Language Model?

 total +=

-What goes in the blank?
+What token fills the blank?
 A human immediately knows the answer is n - it’s the loop variable.
-But an n-gram model looking at just total += has no idea.
-It might guess 1 or x or value - common things that follow +=.
+An n-gram model looking at just total += guesses blindly - perhaps 1, x, or value, tokens that commonly follow +=.

 N-gram vs Transformer: A Comparison

-The answer depends on context from 10+ tokens back.
-N-grams can’t reach that far.
-Increase the window size and you run into another problem: you’ve never seen this exact sequence before, so you have no statistics to rely on.
+The answer depends on context from ten or more tokens earlier.
+N-grams cannot reach that far.
+Increase the window size and another problem emerges: this exact sequence is new, so statistics offer no guidance.

 Language is full of these long-range dependencies: